ethsana/sana-docs/docs/installation/connectivity.md

   For each of these firewalls, set a special rule to allow UDP and TCP traffic to pass through on port `1634`.
-You may want to limit this traffic to the Bee application only.
+You may want to limit this traffic to the Ant application only.

 2. Check your ingress' firewall.